-- 1. Students must apply for readmission if they interrupt their studies and do not attend the University for one semester or more.
+- Students must apply for readmission if they interrupt their studies and do not attend the University for one year or more with the correspondence fee, before the deadline determine in each academic term.
 (Summer sessions do not count as interruptions.) - 2.
-Students must comply with the requirements of the study program of their choice, at the time of their readmission, as well as other general requirements that may apply. - 3.
-Interested candidates should submit transcripts of any course work taken outside the UCC during the time they were absent from the Program. - 4.
+Students must comply with the requirements of the study program of their choice, at the time of their readmission, as well as other general requirements that may apply.

+- 3. Interested candidates should submit transcripts of any course work taken outside the UCC during the time they were absent from the Program. - 4.
+Students suspend for disciplinary reasons may apply for readmission for the academic session following the end of the suspension period.
+Readmission may not be granted if the student has violated institutional regulations during the period in which was suspended. - 5.
+First year students who interrupt their studies must comply with the admission requirements in effect during the year in which they apply for readmission. - 6.
+Students who complete the academic session but who do not register again, or withdrawn their registration, must comply with the minimum GPA required.
+If this requirement is not fulfilled, readmission, if granted, will be provisional. - 7.
 Candidates for readmission might be required to have an interview with the Admissions Committee of their academic program.
 It is comprised of the Dean of Students or his representative, the Registrar, the Dean of Academic Affairs or his representative and the Department Chair.
-The Committee will have the final authority to recommend the admission of special cases. - 5.
-All readmission applications must be received 45 calendar days before the start of the session in which the student wants to resume his/her studies.
+The Committee will have the final authority to recommend the admission of special cases.